 The Parks Canada shuttle operates from mid-May to mid-October for Lake Louise and June 1 to mid-October for Moraine Lake.
 Similarly, the Lake Connector shuttle only operates from June 1 to mid-October.

-Shuttle reservations for Moraine Lake will be open for the 2023 season Thursday, April 13th, 2023 at 8 am MT.
-Around 60% of the tickets will be released throughout the summer on a 48 hour rolling window (at 8 am MT).
+Shuttle reservations dates for Moraine Lake for the 2024 season have yet to be announced.
+Around 40% of the tickets can be booked when reservations open and the other 60% of the tickets will be released throughout the summer on a 48 hour rolling window (at 8 am MT).

 FAQ on Moraine Lake Parking Changes

 What about bringing a canoe or kayak to Moraine Lake?